We must determine brand design language for inclusivity, not aesthetics.

 Therefore, the most important people in this battle are brand designers.

 After the brand guidelines have been delivered, a well-informed brand champion inside the business can help everyone remember the guidelines and stick to best practices.
-When a business lacks a brand champion, guidelines from a brand agency are often delivered to a marketing director.
+When a business lacks a brand champion, guidelines from a brand agency are often delivered to a marketing director who may or may not be formally trained or design-literate.

-When questioning choices in a brand’s design language, one will often hear “this was based on research”.
-The research usually consists of looking at what other brands are doing.
+When questioning choices in a brand’s design language, I will often hear “this was based on research”.
+When I kick the tires on this statement, the “research” usually consists of looking at what other brands are doing.
 And when the world’s biggest brands are designing for demographics, not users, you get problems like these.

 We must base our research on how users actually interact with content, not on surveys or common practice.